sturteva/SurvivingSpace/README.md

 # SyrmaTextAdventure

-With the provided source files and makefile, please follow the following instructions to compile the Surviving Space! game
+With the provided source files and makefile, please follow the following instructions to compile the Surviving Space! game.
+NOTE: This is build assuming you are using a Linux/Unix system that uses G++ for your compiler, and has C++11 available.

 Step 1: make clean
 Step 2: make all